 Do you know how Instagrammable Edmonton really is?
-Have you explored all the Instagrammable Spots in Edmonton?
-If not, here’s a list of where to take a photo in YEG to up your Instagram Game!
+Wondering where to take good (‘gram worthy) photos in Edmonton?
+We’ve rounded up a list of where to take a photo to up your Instagram Game!
 Exploring my new city and documenting it on the blog and Instagram has been the best part of moving to Canada.
 We’ve found a few hidden gems and we’d love to share our finds with you!
-The below Edmonton Photo Shoot locations are our favourites so far.
+These are definitely some of Edmonton’s best photo spots.

 Pssssst!
 If you love all of our Edmonton content, you’d love our dedicated page to exploring our local city.
 We’re trying our best to make all these spots easily accessible to anyone else needing to explore, try new places, or just to have fun documenting their adventures on the gram like us.